ShichangZh/GStarX/README.md

 ```

 ## Reference
 Our code heavily relies on the DIG library.
-We encourage the reader to check it out:
+We encourage readers to check it out:

 https://github.com/divelab/DIG/tree/dig/benchmarks/xgraph